 If your child’s attendance gives the school reason for concern (the trigger point is when attendance drops below 95 per cent), we will invite you into school to discuss support and next steps to improve attendance.

-Please see below to access the Whole School Attendance letter:
+Please see below to access the latest Whole School Attendance letter:

 Why is good attendance important?